alectries/bios611/README.md

 make report
 ```

-report.pdf will then appear in the main folder, and you can open it in your preferred PDF viewing software.
+report.pdf will then appear in the main folder, and you can open it in your preferred viewing software.

 ### Developer Mode